GambitBSM/gambit_2.2/README.md

 The basic build instructions are below.

 Note that cmake will fail to find some dependencies on some systems without guidance.
+If you encounter problems configuring or building GAMBIT, have a look in BUILD_OPTIONS.md for a list of commonly used build options.

-More information is provided in the Core paper.
-For a list of commonly used cmake options, see the file CMAKE_FLAGS.md.
+More information about the GAMBIT cmake system is provided in the Core paper.
 Configuration examples for specific computing clusters are available via gambit.hepforge.org.

 Assuming that you have retrieved the git repository or the tarball and unpacked it: